Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I'm still in the midst of my two-full-time-jobs interval (hence the lack of posts), but have a couple of days off this week to catch up.
 Among the tasks was to create all of the 2015 folders and scripts on this site in preparation for the upcoming season, and get at least one post on the books for the new year.

-StormTrack has been a central hub for the storm chasing community throughout the activity's history, starting in print form back in 1977.
-This institution of chasing eventually moved online in an email listserver and later forum format, and has served as the only real 'hub' for storm chasing that the activity has ever seen.
+StormTrack has been a central hub for the storm observing community throughout the activity's history, starting in print form back in 1977.
+This institution of observing eventually moved online in an email listserver and later forum format, and has served as the only real 'hub' for storm observing that the activity has ever seen.
 In the past five years, the site has seen a downturn, primarily due to social media.
 However, in recent years, many have grown dissatisfied with how social media doesn't foster the same type of community, but rather a fragmented collection of cliques and "teams".
 So, a movement of sorts has sprouted, and as a consequence, the site is entering a new era this year with a new and highly motivated ownership/administration team.
 StormTrack promises to return to prominence and possibly even exceed its former heyday.

 5 years in St. Louis